-So, what’s the right answer?
+So, what’s the right answer to tell the spouse you are leaving?
 There probably isn’t one.
 This will be one of the most difficult conversations you’ll ever have.
 Here are my best tips.

 - Make sure the kids are somewhere else.
 Even if you want this divorce, you’ll need time to deal with the emotions of telling your spouse you want out.
 That is the first of many steps that bring finality.
 It’s emotional.
 Your spouse will also need time to deal with this.
 Send the children away for the night or the weekend.